 Gullane, the largest village in the Community Council area, has a population of around 4,000.
-It is a thriving village that is proud to have several community amenities, including a primary school, village hall, tennis club, bowling club, post office, shops, day centre and GP practice, to name a few.
-A new medical centre is under construction.
+It is a thriving village that is proud to have several community amenities, including a primary school, village hall, tennis club, bowling club, post office, shops, day centre and GP practice.

 The Gullane Bents are the village’s award-winning beach, backed by large sand dunes.
 Gullane is on the John Muir Way, a long distance footpath along the coast between Musselburgh and Dunglass.
 Both the beaches and local walks attract locals and visitors alike, to enjoy the beauty of Gullane and the surrounding area.